linux-okernel/linux-okernel-components/test_mappings/smepsmap/README.md

-# Test programs to test linux-okernel protection of SMEP/SMAP
+# Test programs to test linux-okernel protection of SMEP

 Kernel bugs allowing function pointers to be overwritten are somtimes used to target native_cr4_write to bypase SMEP/SMAP.
 This is